 Sara Samora | Stars and Stripes

-In September, the VA said the agency would provide veterans and beneficiaries of child-bearing age access to abortion counseling and an abortion in special cases such as rape, incest, and if the person’s life is at risk.
+Yet in September, the VA released a regulation that authorizes all its medical facilities to provide veterans and beneficiaries of child-bearing age access to abortion counseling and the procedure in special cases such as rape, incest, and if the veteran’s life is at risk.

-In August, the House Committee on Veterans’ Affairs announced it had begun a new initiative to focus on veterans’ reproductive health care.
+In August, the House Veterans’ Affairs Committee announced it had begun a new initiative to focus on veterans’ reproductive health care.
+Brownley leads the initiative.